stbnrivas/dataModels/specs/guidelines.md

     good idea to leave it open for applications to extend the list, provided the new value is not semantically covered by any of the existing ones.

 -   State clearly what attributes are mandatory and what are optional.
-If needed state clearly what is the meaning of a `null` value.
+Remember that `null` value should be avoided as it is prohibited in NGSI-LD.

 ## Units